zjamal04/bootcamp-module-0/README.md

 2. Click on `GettingStarted` if you're not already there.

 3. Read and follow the instructions in the file.
+Then come back here.

 ## Commit changes